jdthorpe/module-federation-dynamic-webworker-modules/README.md

-- The code in `packages/main/src/utils/getOrLoadComponent.js` allows for (down)loading multiple packages in parallel, taking advantage of the fact that additional arguments to `importscripts()` are downloaded in parallel, much like the multiple `<script>` tags that would be created in the original method.
+- The code in `packages/main/src/utils/getOrLoadComponent.js` allows for (down)loading multiple packages in parallel, taking advantage of the fact that additional arguments to `importscripts()` are downloaded in parallel, much like the multiple `<script>` tags that would be created with multiple asynchronous calls to the original method.
 This requires a bit more work to keep track of the already-in-progress downloads (using a dictionary of promises instead of a document full of `<script>` tags).
 This is exposed in the `loadComponents()` function, illustrated in [`packages/main/src/worker.js`](https://github.com/jdthorpe/module-federation-dynamic-webworker-modules/blob/main/packages/main/src/worker.js).

 ## usage